 Here’s how it’s done.
-The strong evidence to suggest that smoking and DDT were harmful was deliberately thrown into doubt by the very same network that is creating doubt on climate science.
+The strong evidence to suggest that smoking and DDT were harmful was deliberately thrown into doubt (that is all they need) by the very same network that is creating doubt on climate science.
 Journalists are paid by industry to unfavourably review the science (climate denier Toby Young is funded by BP), people on substack such as Joel Smalley and John Dee regurgitate old-hat climate change denials and people who aren’t scientists make vocal campaigns in the media instead of having legitimate scientific debate in the peer reviewed literature.

 A case in point is Jordan Peterson (funding by fossil fuel via the Daily Wire) and his famous tweet which asked; ‘Does anyone see any problem with this graph?’